Aveda Dry Shampoo and Conditioner

 Now it’s time to twist.
 Grab the ponytail at its ends and begin twisting until it twists in on itself.
 Coil the hair around itself at the base of the ponytail and secure by pulling an elastic over the top.
 Add bobby pins if needed, then mist hair with Air Control Light Hold Spray to control baby hairs and flyaways.

-Day three: Throw on a cap or hit the shower
+Day three: Throw on a hair cap or hit the shower

-On day three, Courtney either does a wet look, combing through a gel, or wears a favorite hat.
+On day three, Courtney either does a wet look, combing through a gel or wears a favorite hat.
 Although many people can go longer than three days between shampoos, some will feel ready for a shower at this point.
+The Aveda Dry Shampoo and Conditioner is the perfect set of hair products that will give you the flawless look you have always wanted!

 “Everyone feels like they should shampoo, but if you don’t feel like you have oil or dirt on your hair, there’s no reason to,” Courtney says.
 “Anything doing with hair should be as unique as a prescription—it’s whatever works for you.”